yujiri8/yujiri.xyz/software/gold.md

 # Misc

-`import module [as name]` tell the language about another file that needs to be loaded.
+`import module [as name]` tells the language about another file that needs to be loaded.
 The module name can be the name of a package to find in a library directory, or a filesystem path.

 `exit Int` - exit the process with the given status.